AhmedThahir/Econometrics_Heart_Rate_Prediction/readme.md

----
-title: Econometrics Report on Heart Rate Prediction using ARIMA Modelling
+# Heart Rate Prediction using ARIMA Modelling

----
+To use an appropriate ARIMA model to forecast the heart rate of a patient.

+Detailed code + Output shown in [notebook](heart_rate_prediction.ipynb)

-## Question
+## Pretext

+### Given Data

-In the excel file
+In the given `.xlsx` sheet

 - Column 1 provides a time period over which data is collected
 - Column 2 provides the heart rate of a patient recorded over time.

-Use an appropriate ARIMA model to forecast the heart rate of this patient.

-**Note**
-Your response to each question must be supported by the results/estimates you obtain from estimation of the above equation.
-You are required to submit this sheet with answers/responses (and if needed, supported by excel sheets)

-[toc]

-## Pretext

-### Given Data

-The following is the data provided.

 |      |                Time | Heart Rate |
 | ---: | ------------------: | ---------- |